jdh8/wbridge5.book/constructive/opening/README.md

 6+.
 Therefore, hands with 5-card major, 6-card minor, or 2NT distribution
 are noncontroversial.

-The controversial hands are hands with no 5-card major, no 6-card minor, and a singleton or a void.
+The controversial hands are hands with a singleton or a void but no 5-card major nor 6-card minor.
 These patterns are 4-4-4-1, 5-4-3-1, and 5-4-4-0.

 If the signleton in 4-4-4-1 is an ace or a king, take this hand as notrump distribution.
 Bid 1 of the minor suit for the other controversial hands.
 A